Barry Sanders: Mid-career (1992–1994)

-On September 11, 1994, Sanders struggled, as he had 12 attempts for only 16 yards in a 3–10 loss against the Minnesota Vikings.
+On September 11, 1994, Sanders struggled, as he had 12 attempts for only 16 yards in a 10–3 loss against the Minnesota Vikings.
 Against the Dallas Cowboys the following week, Sanders improved with a career-high 40 attempts for 194 yards.
 For his performance, he was named the NFC Offensive Player of The Week.
 On September 25, 1994, against the New England Patriots, Sanders recorded 18 attempts for 131 yards and two touchdowns.
 During the game, Sanders had one of the most memorable runs of his career.
 While rushing 39 yards for a touchdown, Sanders juked and spun his way to the end zone, causing Patriots safety Harlon Barnett to spin around trying to tackle Sanders.
 Barnett later spoke of the moment: "I'm not embarrassed about what happened.
 I thought I did pretty good.
 I got in front of him twice", Barnett then added, "I just didn't stay there."
-Against the Tampa Bay Buccaneers, Sanders had arguably the best statistical game of his career, compiling a career-high 237 rushing yards (franchise record), off of 26 attempts; setting the record for most rushing yards in a single game without scoring a touchdown.
-Sanders finished first in the league in rushing yards, recording 331 attempts for 1,883 rushing yards and scoring seven touchdowns.
+Against the Tampa Bay Buccaneers, in a 14–9 win, Sanders had arguably the best statistical game of his career, compiling a career-high 237 rushing yards (franchise record), off of 26 attempts; setting the record for most rushing yards in a single game without scoring a touchdown.
+Sanders entered the final game of the season within striking distance of 2,000 yards rushing, but finished the loss to the Miami Dolphins with only 12 carries for 52 yards.
+Nonetheless, Sanders finished first in the league in rushing yards, recording 331 attempts for 1,883 yards rushing and scoring seven touchdowns.
 His single-season rushing total was fourth in NFL history up to that point.
 He totaled 2,166 yards from scrimmage, which, at the time, was the seventh-most ever in a season.
 As a result of his season, he was selected to the Pro Bowl and named an AP first-team All-Pro after the regular season.
 Sanders was named the NFL Offensive Player of the Year (OPOTY) for the 1994 season and finished second in NFL Most Valuable Player voting behind Steve Young.
 The Lions finished the year with a 9–7 record and made the postseason with a wild card spot.
 The Lions faced the Green Bay Packers again in the Wild Card Round, after being defeated by them the previous season.
-On December 31, Sanders struggled against the Packers and recorded what is viewed as the worst game of his career, having 13 attempts for -1 rushing yards.
-Six of his 13 attempts went for negative yardage, and the Lions as a team were held to only -4 rushing yards in the game, losing 12–16.
+On December 31, the Lions lost the game 16–12, with Sanders recording what is viewed as the worst game of his career, having 13 attempts for -1 rushing yards.
+Of his 13 attempts, six went for negative yardage, and the Lions as a team were held to only -4 rushing yards in the game.